Intensive Permanence Services for youth, families and agencies Intensive Permanence Services

 Intensive Permanence Services (IPS) offers youth, families, and agencies the opportunity to engage in an

 IPS uses the best youth-driven evidence-informed and innovative practices available to help youth to connect and reconnect with caring adults.
 IPS incorporates a valid and reliable evaluation tool called the Youth Connections Scale (YCS) which measures youth perception of connectedness with caring adults.
 One primary goal of this intervention is to connect youth with a permanency option before they age out of care and in that process create numerous strong connections between youth and caring adults that can serve the youth on into adulthood.

-IPS staff have low caseloads in order to focus closely with each client and help them navigate the complexities encountered when connecting and reconnect with caring adults.
-IPS Staff help youth create a web of connectedness and create greater opportunities for permanency.
+IPS staff have low caseloads in order to focus closely with each client and help them navigate the complexities encountered when connecting and reconnecting with caring adults.
+IPS Staff help youth create a web of connectedness and create opportunities for permanency.

 Youth in out-of-home care can require investments of many thousands of dollars per month.
 IPS services are a fraction of the average annual cost of residential placement.

 This means that 15 youth can be served each year for about the cost of 2 residential placements.

 These services can be delivered in ANY setting: e.g., adoptive home, foster home, group home, or residential.
 Services follow the youth; where the youth goes, IPS follows.

 “He's a completely different kid.
 He’s happy.
 He’s a self-advocate.
 He’s gotten off almost all of his medications.
 He’s active in school activities, as well as some sports.
 The connectedness to Dad is making him feel whole again…seriously wouldn’t recognize him as he was two years ago.
 It’s been amazing.
 He has aspirations to go to college.
 He has hope for the future.
 It’s inspiring!”

 To make a referral, call 1.877.287.2441, or complete a referral form online.